 The Institute for Forensic Genetics [IFG] is one of the leading molecular-genetic testing laboratories in Germany, and was originates from the working group for forensic genetics at the University of Münster.
-The company’s founder, Prof. Dr. Bernd Brinkmann, is an internationally renowned scientist and expert in the field of forensic medicine.
-At present, the IFG has a team of 20 employees, made up of highly-regarded scientists and technical assistants in its laboratories, as well as experienced administrators.
+The company’s founder and managing director, Prof. Dr. Bernd Brinkmann, is an internationally renowned scientist and expert in the field of forensic medicine.
+At present, the IFG has a team of about 15 employees, made up of highly-regarded scientists and technical assistants in its laboratories, as well as experienced administrators.

 Bernd Brinkmann studied Law and Medicine in Hamburg and was made a professor of forensic medicine in 1972.
 From 1981 until July 2007, he was the director of the Institute of Legal Medicine at the Westphalian Wilhelms-University in Münster.
 From 1990 until the end of 2009, he was the coordinating editor for the forensic medicine section of the leading international publication the Journal of Legal Medicine.
 In 1998, he received an honorary doctorate from Semmelweis University of Medicine in Budapest (Hungary), and was awarded the same honour by the University of Coimbra (Portugal).
 In 1991, Bernd Brinkmann was elected as a member of the German Academy of Natural Scientists Leopoldina (Halle) and was president of the German Society of Forensic Medicine (1995-2001), the International Academy of Legal Medicine (1994-2000) and the International Society of Forensic Genetics (1990-1994).
 Until the end of 2010, Bernd Brinkmann was the chairman of the Stain Commission, which directs the GEDNAP (German DNA Profiling Group) inter-laboratory tests for quality assurance in the fields of forensics and forensic molecular-genetics.
 He also played a significant part in the establishment of national and international standards in post-mortem examinations and dissection, and remains active in their development.